UQ-RCC/hpc-docs/guides/OnDemand-Guide.md

 Most options are preset depending on which flavour is chosen.
 Users can select how long to run.

-Clicking on *Compute Desktop* will bring up the following:
+Clicking on *Expert Desktop* will bring up the following:

 ![Expert Desktop 1](../media/Expert-Desktop-1_2.png)![Expert Desktop 2](../media/Expert-Desktop-2_2.png)